smartshark/mecoSHARK/README.rst

 Currently, we support Java and Python.
 Second, the results are parsed and stored in the MongoDB using the mongoengine ORM library.

-For the metrics calculation and clone detection we use sourcemeter_.
+For the metrics calculation and clone detection we use OpenStaticAnalyzer_.
 Additionally, SourceMeter provides the option to build the project via Ant or Maven and calculate the metrics afterwards.
 We have implemented, but currently disabled, this feature in **mecoSHARK**, as it is not tested in-depth.